Radhika-Tupkary/100-days-of-code/log.md

 **Today's Progress**: Started working on my portfolio, struggled to put my React app on Heroku.

- **Thoughts:** Managed to edit a bootstrap template to build my portfolio, but I really need to understand SAAS.
+ **Thoughts:** Managed to edit a bootstrap template to build my portfolio, but I really need to understand SASS.
 Why in the world its so difficult to put Webpack + React apps on Heroku!
 Frustrating.

  ### Day 16: February 14, 2018